CycloneDX/sbom-utility/docs/custom-examples.md

 #### Example: Valid: `property` is unique in the BOM's `properties` array

-Using the custom configuration file `test/custom/config-cdx-bom-properties-unique.json` for this validation check is as follows:
+Using the custom configuration file `test/custom/config-cdx-bom-properties-unique.json` for this validation check whose contents is as follows:

 ```json
 {